Last updated on July 17th, 2023 at 08:39 pm

 Superior Drummer 3 by Toontrack (Windows, Mac)

-Superior Drummer is a bit different.
+Superior Drummer 3 is a bit different, or quite different!

 This is because it comes with over 230 GB of raw, unprocessed sounds in 44.1kHz/24-bit, giving you full control over the processing of those files, unlike EZdrummer.

-Also, it features 6 drum kits and some additional instruments, as well as a built-in mixer.
+It also features 6 drum kits and some additional instruments, as well as a built-in mixer.

 Lastly, Superior Drummer 3 also allows you to drag-and-drop drum audio tracks into the “Tracker” window to identify hits, replace sounds or convert entire drum tracks to MIDI.